felippeduran/client-server-test/README.md

 ```

 Here's a brief explanation of different layers:
-* **Application**: this layer configures initializes the application.
-Depends on most other assemblies due to that.
+* **Application**: this layer configures and initializes the application.
+It depends on most other assemblies due to that.
 * **Presentation**: as originally defined by the template, this layer is the only one that interacts directly with UnityEngine API and is responsible for defining view/screens behavior.
-* **Core**: responsible for the business logic of different player actions and metagame features like managing energy and level progression.
+* **Core**: responsible for the business logic of different player actions and metagame features, like managing energy and level progression.
 * **LocalServer**: is a C# fake server implementation of the client-server API that leverages the Fake client implementation from the **Networking** layer.
 * **Networking**: provides the `IClient` interface for communication with the server API and has two different implementations: HTTP and Fake.
 * **Services**: implements the different API actions/endpoints without knowledge of the underlying communication protocol.